chregu/openlayers/examples/offline/README.md

-# Offline Mode for OSM Maps
+# Offline Mode for OpenLayers Maps

 This is a proof of concept for having Maps tile available offline